bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 ### Request Object

 The object represents the contents (data and metadata) of an HTTP request.
-At runtime the API Gateway writes this object in the [API Context](#api-context) `request` property.
+At runtime, the API Gateway writes this object in the [API Context](#api-context) `request` property.

 <DataTreeView :data="request" :maxDepth="10" />